Link Search Menu Expand Document

 python3 -m pyxai -examples: Copy the examples in your current directory

-Let us give a quick illustration of PyXAI, showing how to compute explanations given a ML model.
+Let us give a quick illustration of PyXAI, showing how to compute explanations given an ML model.
 Iris

 If you encounter a problem, this is certainly because you need the python package PyXAI to be installed on your system.
 You need to execute a command like python3 -m pip install pyxai.
 See the Installation page for details.

-In most situations, the use of PyXAI library requires to achieve two successive steps: first the generation of an ML model from a dataset (with the Learning module) and second, given the learned model, the computation of explanations for some instances (using the Explainer module).
+In most situations, the use of PyXAI library requires two successive steps: first the generation of an ML model from a dataset (with the Learning module) and second, given the learned model, the computation of explanations for some instances (using the Explaining module).

 Machine Learning